yoannmoinet/nipplejs/README.md

 ### `options.dynamicPage` defaults to true
 Enable if the page has dynamically visible elements such as for Vue, React, Angular or simply some CSS hiding or showing some DOM.

+### `options.displayBeforeTouch` defaults to true
+Enable joystick display before any touch event.
+In `semi` mode, make sure `position` option has been overridden.

 ----